Fitting a new carpet is something best left to professionals, but what does the job entail and how much should carpet fitting cost in the UK?

 Pro Tip: A good quality, thick underlay can make an average carpet feel much better underfoot.
 Underlays rarely need replacing, so it’s worth allocating a bit more of your carpet budget on underlay.
 This is particularly true for rental properties, where carpet gets damaged and replaced often.
 In this case, we recommend buying a high-quality underlay and cheap carpet.

-This guide was designed to prepare you for how much you should be paying for a carpet fitter.
 You should now be aware of average UK costs for various room sizes and have a better idea of how much carpet costs.
-If you would like help finding a trusted carpet fitter, we recommend visiting Rated People.
+If you would like help finding a trusted carpet fitter, we highly recommend visiting Rated People.